 Facial recognition among profiles Github Github

-Detect if a person has sunglasses using a set of profile pictures of different persons.
-Each one of them has pictures with different head positions, emotions and with/without sunglasses.
+Detect whether a person is wearing sunglasses using a collection of profile pictures of different individuals.
+Each person has pictures taken from different head angles, displaying different emotions, and with or without sunglasses.

 C++, Qt, OpenCV